kaushik-o/VimSetup/README.rst

 This repository keeps my vim setup (.vim and vimrc).
 It was originaly cloned from Haridas's repository https://github.com/haridas/Dotfiles.
-Over time I have mmodified it to suit my own requirements.
+Over time I have modified it to suit my own requirements.

 Vim Environment
 ---------------